mnaberez/mxlock/README.md

 The hardware in this repository is only used for development.
 The circuit is intended to be integrated onto the keyboard's circuit board.
 For an example of a keyboard using the circuit, see Steve's [C128SX keyboard](http://6502.org/users/sjgray/projects/mxkeyboards/).

 Although Stevekey was designed for use on Steve's keyboards, it can be used on other keyboards as well, as long as the key contacts can be closed using a 4066.
-See [`hardware/`](./hardware/) for the schematic.
+See [`hardware/`](./hardware/) for the schematic and parts list.

 ## Firmware

-The firmware is written in AVR assembly using ASxxxx.
-It can be programmed with the [Atmel-ICE](https://www.microchip.com/en-us/development-tool/atatmel-ice) or another UPDI programmer.
-See [`firmware/`](./firmware/) for the source code.
+The firmware is written in AVR assembly language and is assembled using [ASxxxx](https://shop-pdp.net/ashtml/).
+It can be flashed with the [Atmel-ICE](https://www.microchip.com/en-us/development-tool/atatmel-ice) or another UPDI programmer.
+See [`firmware/`](./firmware/) for the source code and instructions.

 ## Author